 August 5, 2009

 There are two parts to Theodore Roosevelt National Park.
 From the north unit we drive ninety minutes to the more popular South unit.
 There we stopped at the Visitor Center to get organized and gather info.
-We then make a reservation for a horse ride in the park.
+We then make a reservation for a horse ride with Peaceful Valley Ranch inside the park.
 Riding is one of Aimee’s favorite things to do.
 She picked a great spot.
 The trip was outstanding.
 One of the best places we have ridden horses.
 The horses moved on command; they weren’t just trail horses following the horsetail ahead of them.
 The owner rode parallel to us and gave us riding tips on the way.
 And the scenery was great, with us riding up and down the badlands and across streams.
 We thought we were in the Old West.
 And it was a bargain price.
 I now know why Teddy Roosevelt fell in love with this area.
 If my butt weren’t so saddle sore, we would have signed up for an afternoon ride.

 0 Comments: